sbhkmndl/Music-Library/README.md

 It's my MCA last semester project based on Python/Django.
 A web based application where users can upload and share music to other users.
 Users can create album and playlist and also listen them.

-### Run followin commands to run project after clone
+### Run following commands after clone the project
 * ```cd Music-Library```
 * ```pip install virtualenv```
 * ```virtualenv .```